 If your garage is attached to the house, you can transform it into a living space quickly and affordable.
 A well-planned garage conversion will help you create a new room that blends with the existing house and might be adapted to serve many different purposes.

 Most of the time, attached garages make for ideal locations for expanded kitchens, offices, or family rooms, but with a little bit of planning they can easily serve as extra rooms you can rent out to gain some additional cash.

-Here are 8 things you should consider when turning your garage into living space.
+Here are 8 things you should consider when turning your garage into a living space.

 If your garage is attached to the house, you may be able to extend the existing heating and cooling systems into the new space.
 If that is not an option, have a look at independent systems.
 For example, you can supply heat by electric baseboards, woodstoves, or gas space heaters.
 A room air conditioner will be able to handle warm weather very well.
 Remember to add insulation to your floor, walls, and ceiling before deciding how you will be heating or cooling the space.

 An interesting option is a radiant floor heating system – it’s relatively easy to install on an existing concrete slab.

 Do you expect to increase the electrical usage in the converted space?
 If so, you should add at least one new 20 amp circuit.
 Many garages have a single lighting circuit, and most rooms require more electrical service than that.
 It may take several extra circuits if your converted space is to be used as a room with appliances.
-Remember that if you are turning a detached garage to a living space, you can run extra wiring from the house through an underground conduit.
+Remember that if you are turning a detached garage into a living space, you can run extra wiring from the house through an underground conduit.